February 2007

 Sometimes these infections are payloaded via the "free trial version" of a product, which is usually an anti-spyware program, or transmitted via a third party company that uses ad injector viruses and sells piggy-back time on these injectors as they backdoor their way into thousands of browsers 24 hours a day.
 The ad injectors are distributed in other "shareware" downloads like screensavers, warez, or porn, and can even install themselves on the users PC just by opening their web page.

 Ironically, even if you give up and pay for the removal product, by then your computer is infected with a whole host of other viruses that the product cannot remove.
-WinAntiSpy is perhaps the most widespread of these predators.
-Please take a minute to read this warning about them HERE.
+WinAntiSpy is a classic example of these applications.
+PLEASE take a minute to read these warnings about them HERE, and a much better explanation and detailed accessment HERE

-So....we need to fend for ourselves aginst the hackers, phishers, scammers, vandals and now also against the "browser mobsters" that seek to kidnap our hard earned bandwidth for their own greedy agendas.
-Throughout this website there is a lot of information pertaining to internet security.
-This page will focus on browser hijacking and the available removal tools I have stumbled upon and wish to consolidate and share.
+So....we need to fend for ourselves against the hackers, phishers, scammers, vandals and now also against the "browser mobsters" that seek to kidnap our hard earned bandwidth for their own greedy agendas.
+This page has a few available removal tools I have stumbled upon and wish to consolidate and share.
 As always, feel free to email me with any questions or comments. jw.

 The following are just a few viruses of the hundreds out there that are distributed by seemingly legitimate companies that in reality only want to hijack your browser.
-The removal tools are not "magic fixes" and need to be followed up on with virus and spyware scanners and any clean up tools you may have.
-A decent free app to clean up the blood 'n guts from www.cleanup.stevengould.org can be downloaded HERE:
+These removal tools are not "magic fixes" and need to be followed up on with virus and spyware scanners and any clean up tools you may have.

 Name: Zlob